PacktPublishing/Azure-Data-Scientist-Associate-Certification-Guide/Updates-and-additions.md

   - instead of `diabetes_env.Python.conda_dependencies` you should write `diabetes_env.python.conda_dependencies`
   - instead of `myEnv.Python.conda_dependencies` you should write `myEnv.python.conda_dependencies`
   - instead of `pEnv.Python.conda_dependencies` you should write `pEnv.python.conda_dependencies`

+- On page 290, we can replace the first sentence to "In the Files view, add a new folder named termination-policy-training and add a new training.py file to it, as shown in Figure 9.7" to clearly specify that the `training.py` file is a new one and not a copy of the previous file.